Hollywood actors union board approves strike-ending deal as leaders tout money gains and AI rights

 ON COMPENSATION

 The contract includes a creation of a new fund to pay performers for future viewings of their work on streaming services, in addition to traditional residuals paid for the showing of movies or series.
-The union wasn’t clear on how much pay this would mean, but Drescher said it was essential to create “a new pocket” of revenue.
+The issue derailed talks for more than a week last month before studios returned to the table.

+“They leaned pretty far because they were willing to accept that a new stream of revenue had to be established,” Drescher told the AP.

 A 7% general wage increase is effective immediately, with another 4% hike in July, and another 3.5% a year after that.